Eon-Labs/dynamo-light/README.md

-## A light library to access dynamodb tables
+## A light library for easy access to dynamodb tables

-Easy and quick access to your DynamoDB tables.

 ### Installation